fredefox/ap-facein-erl/README.md

 %
 ```

-One helper-function representing the synchrnous message-passing protocol is supplied as well as one function acting as the Person Server.
+One helper-function representing the synchronous message-passing protocol is supplied as well as one function acting as the Person Server.

 ### Tests
 The tests are included in `test.erl`.
 The results of all the tests can seen by doing: